VortexCoyote/x3tr0v.github.io/_posts/2020-02-17-Component-System.markdown

 	virtual void InitDataFromJson(const rapidjson::Value& aData);
 ```
-( Just included the interface for simplicity )

 Every newly created Component which inherits from Component will need to define its logic, which can both act upon its own data, or interface with some other attached Component to it's GameObject host.
 This can be done with the templatet function `GetComponent`, which is defined as such:
 ```cpp